doublelam/recursive-methods/README.md

 ```js
 [[1,2,3],[4,5,6],[7,8,9]]
 ```
-pick the column values as the new matrix's raw values
+pick the column values as the new matrix's row values
 ```js
 .regenerateMatrix([['1','2',3],['4','5',6],['7','8',9]])
 // return [['1','4','7'], ['2','5','8'],[3,6,9]]